Merrimack College has been participating in long-distance, weeklong service experiences for more than 50 years.

 This pillar acknowledges the importance of giving back to others by way of action.
 Service can come in many forms, including sitting and talking to Ecuadorian people, serving lunch at a soup kitchen, or sorting food at a food bank.
 We believe that “service” is a lifestyle.
 Even though alternative break groups serve for only a week, this service is meant to inspire a deeper commitment to serving others in every aspect of life, especially as members of the Merrimack community.

-The foundation of our program and true to our Augustinian values that emphasize that knowing oneself is the key to truly knowing God and one another.
+This pillar is the foundation of our program and is true to our Augustinian values that emphasize that knowing oneself is the key to truly knowing God and one another.
 Campus ministry staff and student leaders facilitate frequent reflection experiences before, during and after trips.
-These experiences are meant to help participants in our programs discover new perspectives about themselves, personally and spiritually.
+These experiences are meant to help participants in our programs discover new perspectives about themselves – personally and spiritually.
 Additionally, reflection helps us engage with our service experiences on a deeper level by utilizing concepts in Catholic social teachings, such as the inherent dignity of the human person, our rights and responsibilities to others and solidarity.

 An overarching goal of the Alternative Break/International Service Immersion program is to work towards a more socially just society.
 We do this by examining our own lives, beliefs, and experiences; educating ourselves about systemic realities; participating in physical and spiritual work; and making connections with people and communities vulnerable to unjust systems, practices, and histories.